voxel51/fiftyone/docs/source/user_guide/app.rst

     fo.app_config.lightning_threshold = 10000
     session = fo.launch_app(dataset)

-For group datasets, it is recommended to create compound indexes that include the group `name` for performant sample grid results.
+For group datasets, it is recommended to create compound indexes that include the group `name` for performant sample grid results

 .. code-block:: python
     :linenos: